ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-2.md

 ---
-title: "Indeed Jobs Web Scraping and Analysis"
+title: "Web Scraping and Text Analysis"
 excerpt: "In this project I scraped data science job descriptions from Indeed website.
 Asking the right questions and analyzing the scraped data allowed finding relevant insights. <br/>